nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 **Q:** Where can I find the release? <br>
 It can be found at [here](https://github.com/AY2021S1-CS2113T-F14-3/tp/releases).

+**Q:** How do I transfer my data to another computer? <br>
+Simply copy your `data` folder from the current directory and paste it in the directory containing the `Nav@NUS.jar` file in the other computer.

 ## 5. Command Summary
 The following table provides a summary of features and command formats.